 When will I get my capital credits?

 Capital credits are usually issued or returned to you in December.
 The amount refunded each year is determined by our Board and is a percent of the total in your capital credit account.
-If you are a current Member, you will see this as a credit on your energy bill.
+If you are a current member, you will see this as a credit on your energy bill.
 If you are a past member who is owed patronage capital, you will receive this refund in the form of a check.

 Are you a past member?